How to Tag CRM Records in Project Comments and Contact Notes

 - In the comment editor, type @.

-- Begin typing the name of the user, contact, company, or project you want to tag.
+- Search for and select the contact, company, project, or user you want to tag.

 - Complete your comment.